alexrt3/FromYouFlowers_assessment/README.md

 <h3>RUN PROCEDURE</h3>

-<p>Once the repository has been cloned and project has been opened
+<p>Once the repository has been cloned and project has been opened:

 __1)__ Run __'pip install -r requirements.txt'__ in your terminal to install all the required libraries.